dnanexus/dx-toolkit/src/java/Readme.md

     make && make java

+To create a project for Eclipse development:

+    cd src/java; mvn eclipse:eclipse

 ### Tests

 Ensure you have logged in to the platform with a valid token (for example, using `dx login`).
-Then, from from dx-toolkit/src/java:
+Then:

-    mvn test
+    cd src/java; mvn test